MJKWoolnough/gedcom/README.md

 }
 ```

-SourceData is a GEDCOM structure type
+SourceData is a GEDCOM structure type.

 #### type SourceDescription